seleniumQuery/seleniumQuery/README.md

 #CSS and jQuery Extension Selectors

+**All jQuery (Sizzle) Extension selectors are supported**.
 Below the list of supported and noteworthy CSS and jQuery Extension selectors.

 As expected, the note jQuery usually displays in their extensions applies to seleniumQuery as well: Queries using the extended selectors cannot take advantage of the performance boost provided by the native DOM `querySelectorAll()` method.
 This way, if your code has performance issues, you may achive faster results by using native CSS selectors.